A topic from the subject of Crystallization in Chemistry.

 Introduction

-Crystallization is a fundamental process in chemistry that involves the formation of solid crystals from a liquid or gaseous solution.
-It is a widely used technique for purification, separation, and synthesis of materials in various scientific fields.
+Crystallization is a fundamental process in chemistry involving the formation of solid crystals from a liquid or gaseous solution.
+It's a widely used technique for purification, separation, and synthesis of materials across various scientific fields.

 Basic Concepts